Final post-production direction

 5

-Deliver work that’s ready to close — not to reopen
+Deliver ready to close

 The final stage doesn’t need more activity.
-It needs more control.

 «I can delegate post-production without worrying.
 The result is solid from start to finish.»